ryanmarion/software-teaching/README.md

 ## Javascript projects
 - How do you get better?
 Build stuff, do little projects.
 Do one a day for 30 days. https://javascript30.com/

+*(sidebar, this would be a good time to create an account in github and start keeping track of your coding projects - I can help you on this)*

 The course is free, and I used it when I was starting this stuff.
 You don't have to do all 30 projects, especially the ones that use webcams or other fancy stuff.
 The guy has a bit of a squeaky voice, but the content is good, and all of the answers are available if you get stuck.
 In a single day, you may only need to spend an hour or so.
 The goal of this section is to give you a strong enough foundation in javascript that you can be dangerous with it.

 ## Front-end frameworks